 What is the meaning of life?
 How can purpose, fulfillment, and satisfaction in life be found?
 How can something of lasting significance be achieved?
-So many people have never stopped to consider these important questions.
+Many people have never stopped to consider these important questions.
 They look back years later and wonder why their relationships have fallen apart and why they feel so empty, even though they may have achieved what they set out to accomplish.
 An athlete who had reached the pinnacle of his sport was once asked what he wished someone would have told him when he first started playing his sport.
 He replied, “I wish that someone would have told me that when you reach the top, there’s nothing there.”
 Many goals reveal their emptiness only after years have been wasted in their pursuit.

-The author of the biblical book of Ecclesiastes describes this feeling when he says, “Meaningless!
+The author of the book of Ecclesiastes looked for the meaning of life in many vain pursuits.
+He describes the feeling of emptiness he felt: “Meaningless!
 Meaningless! . . .
 Utterly meaningless!
 Everything is meaningless” (Ecclesiastes 1:2).
 King Solomon, the writer of Ecclesiastes, had wealth beyond measure, wisdom beyond any man of his time or ours, hundreds of women, palaces and gardens that were the envy of kingdoms, the best food and wine, and every form of entertainment available.
-He said at one point that anything his heart wanted, he pursued.
-And yet he summed up “life under the sun”—life lived as though all there is to life is what we can see with our eyes and experience with our senses—is meaningless.
-Why is there such a void?
-Because God created us for something beyond what we can experience in the here-and-now.
-Solomon said of God, “He has also set eternity in the hearts of men...”
-(Ecclesiastes 3:11).
+He said at one point that anything his heart wanted, he pursued (Ecclesiastes 2:10).
+And yet he summed up life “under the sun”—life lived as though all there is to life is what we can see with our eyes and experience with our senses—is meaningless.
+What explains this void?
+God created us for something beyond what we can experience in the here-and-now.
+Solomon said of God, “He has also set eternity in the hearts of men” (Ecclesiastes 3:11).
 In our hearts we are aware that the “here-and-now” is not all that there is.

-Meaning of life restored through Jesus Christ
+The meaning of life restored through Jesus Christ

-“Come to me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light” (Matthew 11:28-30).
-“I have come that they may have life, and have it to the full” (John 10:10b).
+The meaning of life is wrapped up in the glory of God.
+In calling His elect, God says, “Bring all who claim me as their God, for I have made them for my glory.
+It was I who created them” (Isaiah 43:7, NLT).
+The reason we were made is for God’s glory.
+Any time we substitute our own glory for God’s, we miss the meaning of life.
 “If anyone would come after me, he must deny himself and take up his cross and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will find it” (Matthew 16:24–25).
 “Delight yourself in the LORD and he will give you the desires of your heart” (Psalm 37:4).